Serena Deeb: Semi-retirement (2015)

-On June 17, 2015, the Japanese Reina Joshi Puroresu promotion announced that Deeb would be wrestling her retirement match for the promotion on July 10 in Korakuen Hall.
+On June 17, 2015, Reina Joshi Puroresu's promotion announced that Deeb would be wrestling her retirement match for the promotion on July 10 in Korakuen Hall.
 Deeb confirmed this would be her final match on July 9.
 The following day, Deeb was defeated by Syuri in her retirement match.

 Despite her retirement, Deeb made an appearance for TNA on the June 25, 2015, episode of Impact Wrestling in an intergender tag team match.
 She teamed with James Storm in a losing effort against Mickie James and Magnus.